-To create an application you can simply run the command:
+To create an application, you can simply run the following command:

 rails new sampleapp

-This will create all of the necessary files and directory structure inside of a new directory ‘sampleapp’.
+This command creates all of the necessary files and directory structure inside of a new directory called sampleapp.

-By default Rails will use sqlite as a database however you can also use MySQL when creating a new application.
+By default, Rails uses SQLite as a database.
+However, you can also use MySQL when creating a new application.

-In order to do this you will need the MySQL client-dev package, along with the ruby mysql library in order for the database connector to work:
+To install MySQL, you need the MySQL client-dev package, and the Ruby MySQL library in order for the database connector to work.
+Run the following command:

 sudo apt-get install libmysqlclient-dev libmysql-ruby

-Once that has been installed we can create a new app with the MySQL adapater, first installing the gem, and then creating the application:
+After the installation is complete, you can create a new application with the MySQL adapter, first by installing the gem, and then by creating the application, as follows:

 sudo gem install mysql2